 - disruption of academic events or interference with access to classrooms, laboratories, or academic offices;

-- actual or threatened violence against, sexual assault or harassment of a student, instructor, staff member, or administrator.
+- actual or threatened violence against, or assault or harassment of a student, instructor, staff member, or administrator.

 The following penalties may be imposed by the faculty for disciplinary infractions:

 Complete statements of the policies and procedures for adjudicating disciplinary complaints concerning students in the College are available from the Office of the Associate Dean for Students and on the website of the College of Arts and Science.